By Stephanie Camins – MA, LPC

 It’s like riding a bike– have routines for self-care.
 Routines lead to habits.

 I could keep going but you get the point!
 We’re all human beings, wading through the best we can.
 When you notice things have built up and you’re up half the night thinking and worrying like I do, or having trouble concentrating at work or forgetting where you’re supposed to be when…Stop, Slow Down and Reset.
 Know that overwhelm happens in waves, it ebbs and flows.
+Managing overwhelm is an important life skill.
 Enjoy the low tide and have your toolbox ready for high tide.